-Our Art for Seniors' Portfolio is something we are happy to provide to honor and commemorate the outstanding accomplishments of our senior artists.
+Our Arts for Seniors' Portfolio is something we are happy to provide to honor and commemorate the outstanding accomplishments of our senior artists.
 We have personally witnessed how our courses have shaped them into self-assured, courageous, and tenacious artists.
 They have maintained their focus and made significant progress on their artwork while taking numerous classes.
 We want to thank them by giving them a dedicated place where they may present their work to the public, where visitors, family and friends can view some of the seniors' artwork.
 This area will serve as motivation for others and a reminder of the power and significance of using art as a means of development, therapy, and discipline.
 These remarkable people have elevated their artistic abilities via perseverance and hard effort.
 We feel privileged to share in their adventure.

 Carol Georgiev